1stsetup/nScope-nodejs-addon/README.md

 # nScope-nodejs-addon
-Addon for NodeJS for the nScope library
+Addon for NodeJS for the nScope API library

 For more information about nScope see https://www.nscope.org/